 Of course, we all have different tastes, but I would venture an educated guess and say this:

 One day, when all the potential tourists of the world start to realise that almost every single thing they’ve ever read or heard about Iran is at best a distorted version of reality or at worst just outright bold-faced lies and dirty propaganda, well when that day comes, those newly enlightened tourists will visit Iran, en-masse.

 And the day after that, perhaps the greatest travel opportunity of the century, will have changed forever.

 PS, Iran.
 October.
-Seats remain.
+Almost sold out.
 Click here and check it out, I’d love you to join us.

 PPS, I’ve still got plenty more Central Asia and Iran photos and stories to work through, but for now, you can always read everything I’ve ever written about Iran by clicking here.
 Currently, I’m in Budapest, Hungary.